moby/moby/man/dockerd.8.md

   containers.
 Use together with **--fixed-cidr-v6** to provide globally routable IPv6 addresses.
 IPv6 forwarding will be enabled if not used with **--ip-forward=false**.
 This may collide with your host's current IPv6 settings.
-For more information please consult the documentation about "Advanced Networking - IPv6".
+For more information consult the documentation about "Advanced Networking - IPv6".

 **--isolation**="*default*"